siddharthroy12/Agrus/README.md

    ```

 ### Configuring
-Create a .env file at the root of the project and fill it with these
+Create a .env file at the root of the project and fill it with these.

 ```
 DB_URI=